Learn to be Creative!

 The decision with respect to the particular class section that a child will be placed in is made by a nominated staff member.
 Factors that are considered for class section placement are:

 mixed ability class groups, i.e. maintaining the same grade point average (or some other average) across different sections of the same grade

 a balance of students of different nationality in each class

-Parents will be requested to re-enrol their child/children at the school, for each subsequent academic year.
+Parents will be requested to re-enroll their child/children at the school, for each subsequent academic year.
 Continuing students will automatically be re-enrolled.
-All the family information and student-specific information that was provided in the previous year is checked by the parents with the School Secretary, after which the re-enrolment is confirmed and the first payment for the new year is made.
+All the family information and student-specific information that was provided in the previous year is checked by the parents with the School Secretary, after which the re-enrollment is confirmed and the first payment for the new year is made.

 Support programmes for academic and language support

 The school will offer support to those students who require it, including specific support in the areas of ESL, English and Arabic.